~ William Shatner

-Montreal, Canada's finest, William Shatner (1931-), otherwise known as Starfleet's intergalactic playboy, Captain James Tiberius Kirk, celebrates his birthday today.
+William Shatner (1931–), born in Montreal, Canada, and known around the world as Captain James Tiberius Kirk, celebrates his birthday today.

-"I'd just like to say, 'Get a life, will you, people?!'" he said in a classic Saturday Night Live spoof that poked fun at fan convention mania.
-"It's JUST a television show!"
+“I’d just like to say, ‘Get a life, will you, people?!’”
+Shatner joked in a classic Saturday Night Live spoof that poked fun at convention mania.
+“It’s just a television show!”

-In 1999, Shatner wrote the autobiographical Get a Life!, as tribute to his devoted Trekker/Trekkie fans.
-With self-deprecating humor, Shatner confessed to a fear of flying and credited comic Kevin Pollack with doing the best Kirk imitation.
+In 1999, Shatner wrote the autobiographical Get a Life! as a tribute to his devoted Trekker and Trekkie fans.
+With self-deprecating humor, he confessed to a fear of flying and credited comic Kevin Pollak with doing the best Kirk imitation.

-Shatner also revealed that those dramatic pauses in Kirk's irrepressible speeches were the result of him trying to remember his next line.
+Shatner also revealed that those dramatic pauses in Kirk’s irrepressible speeches often came from trying to remember his next line.

 Writer Ernest Hemingway once observed, “As you get older, it is harder to have heroes, but it is sort of necessary.”

-The heroic adventures of Gene Roddenberry's Star Trek and Shatner have evolved over the years.
-The popularity of the series and star is based on science, drama, and heroic myth.
+Over the years, the adventures of Gene Roddenberry’s Star Trek and the character of Captain Kirk have grown into something larger than television.
+The popularity of the series rests on a blend of science, drama, and heroic myth.

 Shatner, as well as Dr. McCoy (DeForest Kelley) and Mr. Spock (Leonard Nimoy), became international stars and cultural icons.